malmiDEV/Suco/README.md

 # Suco
 A compiler for Suco language.
-Language that created to writing malmiOS
+Language that created to write malmiOS